nickayl/noproblem/README.md

-# rfc7807-problem-details
+#A Kotlin implementation for RFC 7807 "Problem Details for HTTP API"
-An RFC 7807 "Problem Details for HTTP API" compliant implementation
+Project details will be updated soon